 9. Playdates and Dog Parks

 A well-socialized dog is a pleasure to own, and if your dog is not well socialized yet, don’t worry.
-It’s never too late to get out there and do something about it, and trust me – you’ll be glad you did.
+It’s never too late to get out there and do something about it – you’ll be glad you did.

 Why not set up some play dates with dog-owning friends?
 If there’s a dog park near, it can be great fun for your dog to go along and have playtime, but try to get into a routine of going at the same time on the same day, so you get to know the regulars!